Grant Awards & Funded Projects

 Medical Library Association, Librarians Without Borders, Ursula Poland International Scholarship Award 2023-2024 – Jamie Quinn (Project director), Dr. Tiffany Flood and Dr. Kelly Rossler (Co-directors)

-The Medical Library Association awarded the Baylor University LHSON a scholarship award in the amount of $1,000 for their project titled, “Developing Culturally Competent Consumer Health Literature to Support International Missions and Student Engagement.”
+The Medical Library Association awarded Baylor University LHSON a scholarship award in the amount of $1,000.00.
+Project title: “Developing Culturally Competent Consumer Health Literature to Support International Missions and Student Engagement.”
 This project supported Librarian cultivated consumer health materials to support educational activities nursing students conducted while on the 2023 summer mission trip to Ndola, Zambia in collaboration with Northrise University.

 For additional information, contact Jamie Quinn at Jamie_Quinn@baylor.edu